houseofgeeks/tap/README.md

-# tap
+# Training And Placement Cell - IIITR
-The official website of Training and Placement Cell, IIIT Ranchi
+This repo consists of the source code for website of Training And Placement Cell of [Indian Institute of Information Technology, Ranchi.](https://iiitranchi.ac.in/)